ABA Required Disclosures

 Notre Dame Law School has been a member of the Association of American Law Schools since 1924 and ABA approved since 1925.
 It was most recently accredited in May 2017 by the ABA Council of the Section of Legal Education and Admissions to the Bar; 321 North Clark Street, Chicago, IL 60654-7598; telephone (312) 988-6739.

-The links below are intended to make it easy to review the Consumer Information that NDLS posts throughout its website in compliance with the disclosures required by ABA Standard 509 and the Rules of Procedure for Approval of Law Schools.
+The links below are intended to make it easy to review the Consumer Information that Notre Dame Law School posts throughout its website in compliance with the disclosures required by ABA Standard 509 and the Rules of Procedure for Approval of Law Schools.

 Tuition and Fees, Living Costs, and Financial Aid

-- All information regarding tuition, fees, living costs, and scholarships granted by the Law School may be found on the 2017 Standard 509 Information Report for the 2015-2016 school year.
+- All information regarding tuition, fees, living costs, and scholarships granted by the Law School may be found in the 2022 Standard 509 Information Report.

 - Notre Dame Law School does not offer conditional scholarships.
 All Notre Dame Law School scholarships automatically renew for the student’s second and third years as long as the student remains in academic good standing.
 Statistics regarding scholarship retention for the most recent entering classes may be found here.